- A team may consist of up to four secondary level students, enrolled in the same school.

 Any team that discusses the problem with anyone in a position to supply them with information reflecting experience or professional expertise will be disqualified.
 The relevant issue is one of intent: each team of students is expected to develop all of its substantive analysis without the help of others.

 Please note that the Australian regional round of IM²C commences and concludes during the operation of Australian Daylight Saving Time (which is UTC/GMT+11 in the Eastern States).
-Team submissions are due no later than 3 pm on Thursday 24 March 2022 Australian Daylight Saving Time.
+Team submissions are due no later than Tuesday 26 March 2024.

 When participating in the International Mathematical Modeling Challenge, teams are required to comply with the following expectations:

 Teams may use any inanimate source of data, materials, computers, software, references, websites, books, etc. However, all sources must be credited.
-Teams may not use any person (other than team members) to discuss or obtain ideas for solving their problem nor may they seek help in obtaining an answer from the team's advisor or anyone else.
+Any code developed by the team should be included as a reference or appendix.
+The mathematics behind all software used, including any written code, must be explained in the report.
+Judges will only score the report, so it is vital the report is a stand-alone document.
+Teams may not use any person (other than team members) to discuss or obtain ideas for solving their problem, nor may they seek help in obtaining an answer from the team's advisor or anyone else.